Imagine you’re trying to watch your favorite show on Netflix.

 This is where HTTP Live Streaming (HLS) comes in.
-It’s a streaming protocol designed to deliver audio and video over the internet in a reliable, high-quality way.

 In this article, we’ll explain what HTTP Live Streaming is and how it works.
 We’ll also give you some tips on how to use HLS to ensure a smooth streaming experience, troubleshoot any issues you may encounter, and more.

 HTTP Live Streaming (HLS) is an adaptive bitrate streaming protocol designed to offer users an unparalleled streaming experience across a diverse array of devices.
 By leveraging the ubiquitous Hypertext Transfer Protocol (HTTP) for data transactions, HLS seamlessly delivers media content and is particularly well-suited for integration with content delivery networks (CDNs).

 In more straightforward terms, HLS breaks down your media content into small, easily downloadable segments, ensuring viewers can access and enjoy the content in near-real-time without lengthy buffering delays.

 In the past, streaming video content on the web relied heavily on Adobe Flash, a popular plugin that allowed browsers to play video content.
 However, with the advent of HLS, HTTP-based video delivery became the new standard, gradually phasing out the need for Adobe Flash.
 This transition to HTTP-based delivery has not only improved performance and security but has also reduced compatibility issues, as most modern browsers natively support HLS.